mongodb/mongo-c-driver/README.md

 # Building

-First checkout the version you want to build. *Always build from a particular tag, since HEAD may be a work in progress.* For example, to build version 0.3, run:
+First check out the version you want to build. *Always build from a particular tag, since HEAD may be a work in progress.* For example, to build version 0.4, run:

-    git checkout v0.3
+    git checkout v0.4

 You can then build the driver with scons: